Chiang-Gui War: Background

-In late 1927, the nationalist governments of Wuhan and Nanking were at odds.
-The Guangxi clique, led by Li Zongren, managed to become one of the main cliques loyal to the Nanking National Government.
-The success of Chiang Kai-shek's Nanking regime against its rival Wuhan government, chaired by Wang Jingwei, and the failure of the Xuzhou campaign meant that He Yingqin and other important generals were on Chiang's side.
-In addition to politics, the pro-Chiang military also defeated the leader of the Wuhan government-loyal military, Tang Shengzhi, in the Wuhan-Nanking War.
-During this internal war, the Guangxi clique (loyal to the Nanking government) played a decisive role in defeating the troops of Tang, loyal to Wang.
-At the same time, many of these troops were absorbed by the Guagxi clique, which expanded its military power and established itself as the most powerful military clique in Southern China.
+In late 1927, the nationalist governments of Wuhan and Nanjing were at odds.
+The Guangxi clique, led by Li Zongren, managed to become one of the main cliques loyal to the Nanjing National Government.
+The success of Chiang Kai-shek's Nanjing regime against its rival Wuhan government, chaired by Wang Jingwei, and the failure of the Xuzhou campaign meant that He Yingqin and other important generals were on Chiang's side.
+In addition to politics, the pro-Chiang military also defeated the leader of the Wuhan government-loyal military, Tang Shengzhi, in the Wuhan-Nanjing War.
+During this internal war, the Guangxi clique (loyal to the Nanjing government) played a decisive role in defeating the troops of Tang, loyal to Wang.
+At the same time, many of these troops were absorbed by the Guangxi clique, which expanded its military power and established itself as the most powerful military clique in Southern China.
 Li Zongren's power increased greatly increased and he began to challenge Chiang Kai-shek's leadership as the Kuomintang strongman.
-However, on November 17 of that same year, he had an attempted coup against Chiang Kai-shek jointly orchestrated by Zhang Fakui and Huang Qixiang, two of Chiang's trusted military personnel up to that time, who were trying to overthrow the government of Nanking and reestablishing a new national government in Canton.
+However, on November 17 of that same year, he had an attempted coup against Chiang Kai-shek jointly orchestrated by Zhang Fakui and Huang Qixiang, two of Chiang's trusted military personnel up to that time, who were trying to overthrow the government of Nanjing and reestablishing a new national government in Guangzhou.
 Following this incident, Li's plans to exclude his opponents were thwarted, but his clique still managed to expand his influence and control the southern region during the Northern Expedition.

 In 1928, the KMT warlords launch the second phase of the Northern Expedition, Chiang, Li Zongren (Guangxi), Yan Xishan (Shanxi), Feng Yuxiang (Guominjun) and other warlords minors total a force of 400,000 men.
 The KMT defeated the troops of the Fengtian clique and advanced unstoppably towards Northern China.
 Zhang Zuolin returned to Northeast China where he began a series of processes to reach peace with the KMT's expeditionary forces, which irritated his Japanese allies who saw Zhang as a traitor and killed him in an attack.
 The death of his father at the hands of the Japanese meant that young Zhang Xueliang replaced him as commander-in-chief of the Fengtian clique.
-Despite death threats from the Japanese and pressure not to make a deal with the KMT, Zhang made a deal with Chiang and recognized Nanking as the only government in China.
+Despite death threats from the Japanese and pressure not to make a deal with the KMT, Zhang made a deal with Chiang and recognized Nanjing as the only government in China.
 The Fengtian clique was integrated into the National Revolutionary Army and was re-founded as the Northeastern Army.
 This marked the end of the Northern Expedition.
-Zhang would continue to rule northeast China (the historical region of Manchuria), but at the same time he would recognize the Nanking national government as China's highest authority.
+Zhang would continue to rule northeast China (the historical region of Manchuria), but at the same time he would recognize the Nanjing national government as China's highest authority.